BRUTAL Take-Down: Tucker Carlson Has VICIOUS Showdown With NY Dem Who Labeled Sessions A ‘Criminal’ & ‘Bigot’ [VIDEO] | John Hawkins' Right Wing News

 “I think it’s ominous that we now have multiple Trump officials in communication with the Russians about Ukraine.”

-Still, Maloney demanded that an “independent” and “fair” investigation into the meeting between Sessions and the Russian ambassador.
+Still, Maloney demanded that an “independent” and “fair” investigation into the meeting between Sessions and the Russian ambassador be conducted.

 - Share